Most Suitable Automatic Litter Box For High Spraying Cats

 What Happens When Using High Sided Regular Litter Boxes?

 Many male and also female cats spray outside the litter box, but what happens when you can’t find a litter box with walls high enough to contain the urine?
 If your cat urinates high, finding the perfect enclosed litter box or litter box concealer could end up as expensive trial-and-error events.

 The market currently offers regular high sided litter boxes for cats that urinate high and they work fine with some felines.
-However, sometimes this solution is worse than the problem because most high sided litter boxes come with an attachment on top to make it high sided, which is not seamless and some urine leaks through the seams going onto the floor, creating a bad mess.
+However, sometimes this solution is worse than the problem because most high-sided litter boxes come with an attachment on top to make it high-sided, which is not seamless and some urine leaks through the seams going onto the floor, creating a bad mess.

 Area Where The Urine Leaks

 Currently, most automatic litter boxes on the market don’t feature high walls, or at least not high enough to contain possible urine leakage.
 The reason is simple.
 Approximately 95% of automatic litter boxes feature a scooping rake which moves forward to deposit the clumps into a receptacle and then it moves back into position.
 This fact doesn’t allow the litter box at any point to feature a lower entry for the cat to enter easily into it and this is the reason the walls of these litter boxes are not that tall.
 Some of them are taller than others, but not enough for your professional pee-er.
-Add to this the fact that the litter adds more inches that make the wall less tall.
+Add to this the fact that the litter adds more inches that shortens the wall.

 A Suitable Self Cleaning Solution For Your High Sprayer Cat

 What if I tell you that there is a litter box that has the capacity to:

 1) Contain efficiently (and with no leaking) the cat urine, no matter how high your feline sprays.

 2) Automatically self-cleaning every time your cat uses it, with a high percentage of reliability so you don’t have to worry about design flaws.